ReallySecureShell/Simple_Encryption_Setup/README.md

 Now we need to reinstall GRUB.
 How GRUB is installed depends on the type of partition table (EFI/DOS).

 If installing for `i386-pc` note that the device you choose is NOT a partition.
-For example: if your `/` partition is located on /dev/sda1, then install GRUB on /dev/sda i.e. you simply remove the partition number from the device.
+Use `lsblk` to determine your root device.
 ```bash
 #For i386-pc
 grub-install --recheck /dev/<root_device>